Bertie Ahern: Post-political activities

+2026 Dublin Central by-election racism accusations

+In 2026, while canvassing in the Dublin Central by-election, Ahern was secretly filmed during a conversation about immigration in which he said that "the ones I worry about are the Africans", that he has concerns about the level of immigration, and that Ireland "can't be taking in people" coming from "the Congo".
+He also singled out people from "the next generation of Muslims".
+The Green Party candidate in the by-election, Janet Horner, described the comments as "not only harmful, but hurtful to the people who live in the constituency he once represented.
+They are untrue and ill-informed", while Labour leader, Ivana Bacik, called for a full apology.
+He later stood over the views expressed but added that he was wrong to single out a particular group of people.

+A few days after Ahern's comments were reported in the media, a Congolese man, Yves Sakila, died while being restrained by private security guards on Henry Street in Dublin.
+His death was linked to Ahern's comments by Social Democrats TD, Gary Gannon and by People Before Profit by-election candidate Eoghan Ó Ceannabháin.
+Separately, Donnah Vuma, a Social Democrat candidate in the 2024 Limerick City and County Council election who works for the migrant rights organisation Doras, said that she would "refuse to be silent about the connection between [Bertie Ahern's] rhetoric and what happened to Yves Sakila", claiming that "Anti-Black racism runs through assumptions, institutions, and the mouths of respected elder statesmen who face no real consequence for what they say".
+Shane O'Curry of the Irish Network Against Racism said "It is hard to think about the circumstances surrounding the death of this man...and not connect it to the unsavoury and dehumanising comments by...Bertie Ahern".

 Personal life

 Family

 In 1972, Ahern met Miriam Kelly, a bank official who lived near the Aherns' family home.
 They were married in St. Columba's Church, Iona Road in 1975.
 Ahern has two daughters from his marriage: Georgina and Cecelia.
 Georgina married Nicky Byrne, a member of the pop group Westlife.
 Cecelia is an author and screenwriter whose novels include PS, I Love You; Where Rainbows End; and If You Could See Me Now.

 Ahern and his wife separated in 1992.
 Until 2003, Ahern maintained a relationship with Celia Larkin.
 Ahern is the only Taoiseach to have a legal separation from his wife.

 Larkin was appointed to the board of the National Consumer Agency in July 2005, on the recommendation of the Department of the Taoiseach.

 Ahern is an enthusiastic and vocal fan of sport.
 He is a supporter of Dublin GAA and attends inter-county matches in Croke Park.
 He also supports English soccer outfit Manchester United Football Club and attends matches at Old Trafford, as well as Scottish soccer outfit Celtic Football Club and rugby matches at the Aviva Stadium.
 He appeared as a pundit on RTÉ Two's The Premiership programme in 2001.